senotrusov/notes/arch-linux-installation.md

     !!! info inline end

-        See [NVIDIA: Early loading](https://wiki.archlinux.org/title/NVIDIA#Early_loading) for more details.
+        See the [NVIDIA: Early loading](https://wiki.archlinux.org/title/NVIDIA#Early_loading) for more details.

     To ensure the proprietary NVIDIA driver initializes correctly during early boot, update both the `HOOKS` and `MODULES` arrays.